CAODH/SurfDock/README.md

 2. **We have added a ***Screen Pipeline*** bash script to assist researchers in directly using SurfDock for virtual screening.(~/SurfDock/bash_scripts/test_scripts/screen_pipeline.sh)**

+3. **We have updated the installation instructions for data processing dependencies and provided some compressed files of the already processed installation packages for your convenience**

 **More infomations in Section 3**

 If you have any question, feel free to open an issue or reach out to us: [caodh@zju.edu.cn](caodh@zju.edu.cn).